Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

 Characteristic findings on physical examination most often are those of palpable purpura.
-The preferred location is in the lower extremities, especially about the ankles/dorsal feet and lower legs (
+The preferred location is in the lower extremities, especially about the ankles/dorsal feet and lower legs (Figure 1).
+The thighs, buttocks and upper extremities can be involved at times and less often the truncal areas in descending frequency.
+In general, dependent areas are more prone to develop skin lesions.
+Occasionally lesions may develop in areas of antecedent trauma or inflammation.

 The patient often complains of burning or stinging in the skin lesions.
 Lower extremity edema may accompany or precede skin lesions.
 Ulceration can develop in more severe cases in the day or two after onset of clinical lesions.
 Neuropathic symptoms may also develop in more severe cases.
 Joint discomfort is not uncommon.